AminulBD/Frontenda/README.md

 	- Bower with bower normalize to organize

 ## Get start within a minute

+Before you go, Please install node `6.9.x`, npm `4.4.x` or yarn latest version and gulp `3.9.x` and bower `1.8.x` as global to continue.

 Just clone this is repo to your project directory then run `yarn install` or `npm install`.
 After the install success just run `gulp` or `npm start` or  `yarn start`.

 For production build, You need to run `gulp production`.
 That's it.